sndrsmnk/irssi-rss/README.md

 	/window name irssi-rss

-The next announcements will go to that window, instead of the current active window.
+The next announcements will go to that window instead of the current active window.

 QUESTIONS, COMMENTS
 -------------------
+I have personally switched to using a selfhosted installation of https://tt-rss.org/ in a browser window.
+It combines nice with the tt-rss (Android) app.

-Please direct all questions, comments, improvements and other such mail to me at the address ssmeenk@freshdot.net.
+With questions, comments, bugs, improvements and such, feel free to contact me: https://github.com/sndrsmnk/